 What the heck does that mean?
 I make a point to know if my readers like real estate marketing or entrepreneur marketing.
 I check and see if their small business is direct sales or an independent owner.
 One of my predictions is that in two to three years, everyone will have sorted themselves out into categories and industries that matter to them and marketers will be able to target messages with meaning to them.
 The way these lists grow is by making sure you take cues from your customers and note them in a database

 Email Subject Lines – NOT Repetitive And Gimmicky

 One of my favorite affilate marketers sends out her blog feed about once a week.
 It ALWAYS says the same thing, her name and the name of her newsletter.
 Now, I am pretty busy like the rest of you so if it happens to be a day that I am a little light on work, I will pop it open and see what kind of surprise is waiting (her stuff is always KICK ASS).
 BUT, if I am busy, it floats down the email unopens into obscurity.
 If she would just let me know a little bit about what is inside, there is a good chance I would open it much more often.

 The first time I got the email from Referral Key with the email subject line, Are you taking new customers?, I thought, hummmm maybe a referral from a friend.
 Now I know though, it is just the way they tell me someone has followed me on their social media service.
 Gotta say, it makes me cranky.
 They are NOT sending me a lead, they are just notifying me of something that is happening in their system, feels a little bait and switch.

 Wanna to find out more about Email Subject Lines and Email Newsletters?
-I am getting ready to post a killer one about actual great and not so great subject line examples….make sure to sign up for the free rebels, realtors & writers weekly newsletter to make sure you get them delivered right to your inbox!
+I am getting ready to post a killer one about actual great and not so great subject line examples….make sure to sign up for my free Rebels, Real Estate Agent, Writer and Etsy Seller newsletter to make sure you get them delivered right to your inbox!